monsicode/Movie-App/README.md

   - Cover photo
   - Summary

+### Saved Screen
+- Displays a list of movies that users have liked.
+- Users can remove movies from their saved list.

 ## This project highlights:
 - **React Native**: For building cross-platform mobile applications.
 - **Navigation**: Smooth navigation between screens.